FREQUENTLY ASKED QUESTIONS

 Q - Do you work with any of the local schools?

 Yes - we have very successful relationships with a number of the local primary and secondary schools.
-In fact, one of the schools that a number of our members attend were the National Champions last season!
-And another school, won silver in the U11 South Championships.
 The link between the school and club is hugely important for your child’s development.
-The opportunity to be coached by the same coach in both is one to grab with both hands as it really accelerates their development.
 If we don’t have a coach in your child’s school, please let us know and we will try and contact your school so that we can offer hockey to more children.

 Q - Where do I order the kit from?

 The kit can be order through Bat and Ball Sports through their online shop.
 The club don’t carry any items of kit, except for your FREE training T-Shirt which you will receive on payment of your membership.

 Q - What hockey can I access as a Guest Player?